Supporting the Economy and Financial System in Response to COVID-19

 Provide a Term Funding Facility for the Banking System, to Support Lending to Businesses

-The objectives of the Reserve Bank's term funding facility (TFF) are to lower funding costs for the entire banking system so that the cost of credit to households and businesses is low, and to provide an incentive for lenders to support credit to businesses, especially small and medium-sized businesses.
+The objectives of the Reserve Bank's term funding facility (TFF) were to lower funding costs for the entire banking system to lower the cost of credit to households and businesses, and to provide an incentive for lenders to support credit to businesses, especially small and medium-sized businesses.
 The TFF was announced on 19 March 2020, and an increase and extension of the TFF was announced on 1 September 2020.
 On 3 November the interest rate on the TFF was reduced from 0.25 per cent to 0.1 per cent.
+On 30 June 2021 the TFF closed to new drawdowns as scheduled.
+As the facility has provided low-cost fixed-rate funding for 3 years it will continue to support low borrowing costs until mid 2024.

-Under the TFF, authorised deposit-taking institutions (ADIs) have access to funding from the Reserve Bank for three years at an interest rate substantially below their funding costs.
-Access to funding includes an additional allowance associated with an ADI's growth of business credit.
-For every extra dollar of loans by ADIs to small and medium-sized businesses (those with turnover below $50 million), ADIs have access to an additional five dollars of funding from the Reserve Bank.
-For every extra dollar lent to large businesses, ADIs have access to an additional dollar of funding.
+Under the TFF, authorised deposit-taking institutions (ADIs) had access to new funding from the Reserve Bank for three years at an interest rate substantially below their funding costs.
+Access to new funding included an additional allowance associated with an ADI's growth of business credit.
+For every extra dollar of loans by ADIs to small and medium-sized businesses, ADIs had access to an additional five dollars of funding from the Reserve Bank.
+For every extra dollar lent to large businesses, ADIs had access to an additional dollar of funding.

 The Australian Government is supporting the markets for asset-backed securities through the Australian Office of Financial Management (AOFM).
 This support is important as it helps non-bank financial institutions and small lenders to continue to provide credit to Australian households and businesses.